Soft connection in training

 Training horse with her awards

-• Honest feedback and a plan for the next step
+• Honest feedback and a clear plan for continued development

 Plan your season